Buy Precious Metals With Your 403(b) To Safeguard Your Retirement

 The steps are straightforward, especially when rolling over from a 403(b) plan:

 - Open a new SDIRA.
-As noted earlier, a Precious Metals IRA is actually the result of placing precious metals in a Self-Directed IRA (SDIRA), an IRS-approved retirement account that moves past what a conventional IRA lets you hold (funds, stocks, and bonds) and into alternative assets like gold and silver.
+As noted earlier, a Precious Metals IRA is actually the result of placing precious metals in a Self-Directed IRA (SDIRA), an IRS-approved retirement account that moves past what a conventional IRA lets you hold and into alternative assets like gold and silver.